jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 That was done in a "shell" called...
 Windows.

-But Windows 3 did not run like Windows does today.
-Today, every process "compete" against each other to have some time running.
-The OS let an application run for some time, pauses it, unpauses another, let it run for some time, pauses, switches to another, and so on.
+But Windows 3 was not like Windows today.
+Today, Windows is a full OS, and it makes every process "compete" against each other to have some time running.
+The OS let an application run for some time, pauses it, unpauses another, let it run for some time, pauses, switches to another, and so on[^1].

 But Windows 3 had a different method to give time to different applications:
 Instead of the OS saying "your time is over" the application itself must say